alika40/gad-edu-app/README.md

 The application is a community project built by:
 1. Anthony Fredrick Alika,
 2. David Aladesaye, and
 3. Angela Teyvi,
 who are participants in Google Africa Developer Scholarship (GADS) 2021 - Andela.

-You can take tour on the demo/live application on https://gad-edu-app.herokuapp.com/
+You can take a tour on the demo/live application on https://gad-edu-app.herokuapp.com/

 ## ComProject